Great American Beach Towns That Are Dirt Cheap in September

-Nothing against the classic American summer vacay or anything, but September is a wildly underrated month to take a beach trip.
-If you’re a kid, or the parent of a kid, your fun-in-the-sun window effectively ends on Labor Day, and for that we sympathize.
-But in the vast majority of the country, the weather has not yet caught up with the calendar, so if you’ve got the means to make one last-ditch getaway why not soak up the last of those precious rays.
-As coastal towns transition into the off-season—which means you’ve got to strike while the iron, the temperature, and the deals are all hot.
+Nothing against the classic summer vacay, but September is far and away the best month to take a beach trip.
+If you’re a kid, or the parent of a kid, your fun-in-the-sun window effectively ends on Labor Day.
+For that, we sympathize.
+But the weather has not yet caught up with the calendar, even as coastal towns around the country transition into the off-season—which means you’ve got to strike while the iron, the temperature, and the deals are all hot.

 Ocean City, Maryland